 Have you seen the stats for influencer marketing spending on Instagram?
 In 2019, global spending is expected to reach 7 billion U.S. dollars.

 We’re seeing influencers with millions of followers recommending one brand after another.
-People believe their recommendations.
-It’s part admiration and part belief that the recommendations are honest.
+People believe in their recommendations.
+It’s part of admiration and part belief that the recommendations are honest.

 But what if you own a small brand and you’re trying to make it in the world of big influencers?
 You’ll go smaller.
 Micro-influencers don’t have millions of followers.
 They have thousands.
 Some of them started using social media recently, and they got the status of rising stars.
 Those are the ones you want to target.